 - More and more ponds should be built in the upper reaches of rivers.

-- The place where water is being collected, plantation should be done at the nearby place.
+- For the place where water is being collected, plantation should be done at the nearby place.

 - Encroachment of human settlements on the land along the river banks should be stopped.